akolinski/docs/_posts/2017-09-08-ee2-to-ee3-upgrade.markdown

 ### 2. Follow steps from EE docs

 Note * In the documentation where they recommend "putting ExpressionEngine 3 compatible third-party add-ons into the system/user/addons/ directory now."
-Be sure to move the addons themes folder as well.
+Be sure to move the addons themes folders as well.

 [Follow the steps from 1 to point 6][ee2-upgrade]